kanakmi/Detective-Discord/README.md

 The rules to detect phishing links are quite simple:

-- If the message includes any link
+- Check if the message includes any link.
+If not, simply return false.
 - Check if the link is not included in the safe domains list (stored in domains.db).
 Current links include _discord.gift, discord.com, discord.gg, discord.me, discord.io, discordapp.com_.
 - Calculate the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between the message link and the real discord links.
-- If the distance is less than 5, the link is considered to be dangerous link.
+- If the distance is less than 5, the link is considered to be dangerous link, return true otherwise false.

 For fetching the News, the bot uses the BBC API. <br>
 For fetching the weather, the bot uses the OpenWeatherMap API. <br>